Cost of Living Comparison Between Kiribati and Australia Cost of Living Comparison Between Kiribati and Australia

 Monthly Cost of Living

-Kiribati is roughly 28% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Kiribati is roughly 26% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency